Neuropharmacology & Neurotherapeutics

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Functional or dissociative seizures often challenge even experienced epilepsy experts in their diagnosis because of their behavioral overlap with epileptic seizures, their potential comorbidity with epilepsy, and the limited quality of patient and witness descriptions of seizures.
+Functional seizures often challenge even experienced epilepsy experts in their diagnosis because of their behavioral overlap with epileptic seizures, their potential co-occurence with epilepsy, and the limited quality of patient and witness descriptions of seizures.
 Once diagnosed, they pose the additional challenges of understanding their cause and providing effective treatment.
 In this review, the fundamental clinical aspects of functional seizures are surveyed, including issues of differential diagnosis, prognosis, and management.

 • Functional seizures may appear similar to epileptic seizures and often result in misdiagnosis as epilepsy. | |